-Alabama, Alaska, Arkansas, Colorado, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, Wyoming
+Alabama, Alaska, Arkansas, Colorado, DELAWARE, District of Columbia, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, Wyoming

 Comprehensive reporting may be the state's most important role for ensuring the equitable distribution of teachers among schools.
-North Carolina currently collects and reports on almost all of the data recommended by NCTQ.
-The state does not publicly report on teacher absenteeism, but it does provide information about the percentage of highly qualified teachers, teacher turnover rates and the ratio of new teachers to the full teaching staff for individual schools.
+Delaware does not currently collect or publicly report data on most of the data recommended by NCTQ.
+The state does not publicly report on the ratio of novice teachers to the full school teaching staff, teacher absenteeism, or teacher turnover rates by school.
+However, the state does analyze and report annual turnover rates by district, including the reasons teachers leave, and the state does report on the percentage of classes taught by highly qualified teachers.